-The type strain, the strain designated as the representative of the species, is Lactobacillus rhamnosus ATCC 7469.
-This strain has been shown to translocate from the intestines in mice to the spleen and liver, and has caused rare, but serious infections in severely ill people.
+L. rhamnosus has been shown to translocate from the intestines in mice to the spleen and liver, and has caused rare, but serious infections in severely ill people.
 Thus, the potential for an infection in immune-system-compromised people exists.

 Another concern is that this probiotic species has antibiotic-resistance to kanamycin, not because of transferrable genes, but because of the way the microbe is made.
 It is just naturally resistant.

-Some strains of L. rhamnosus are marketed as probiotics and/or used in dairy products such as yogurt, cheese and fermented milks.
+Some strains of this species are marketed as probiotics and/or used in dairy products such as yogurt, cheese and fermented milks.
 Some strains are used in fermented meat products, fermented dry sausages, and fermented soy cheeses (particularly in southeast Asia).
-L. rhamnosus ATCC 7469 has many industrial uses.
+This species also has many industrial uses.
 One of those uses is to transform the waste from bioethanol production into animal feed.

 And although the strains of L. rhamnosus may vary from cheese producer to cheese producer, the fact that some obscure, currently undocumented strains have acid- and bile tolerance in lab tests means that someday those obscure strains could be classified as probiotics.

 And you could be obtaining those obscure strains today just by eating natural, chunk Parmigiano Reggiano cheese!
 Of course, you can find food products fortified with L. rhamnosus strains and supplements with L. rhamnosus in them, too.